BASIC Programming Language

 CLASS: SSS One

 BASIC stands for Beginner’s All-purpose Symbolic Instruction Code.
-It was developed in 1960 by John Kemeny and Thomas Kurtz to teach students at Dartmouth College.
-It has undergone a series of historical development, which has resulted in several forms of the language.
+It was developed in the 1960s by John Kemeny and Thomas Kurtz to teach programming to students at Dartmouth College.
+Over the years, BASIC has undergone several developments, resulting in various forms of the language.

-BASIC is now in form of VB.NET (Visual Basic.Net).
-The majority of BASIC languages use program translators called interpreters to allow the computer to understand and obey the BASIC statements in the computer program.
-Examples of such interpreters are:
+BASIC is now widely known in forms like VB.NET (Visual Basic.Net).
+Most BASIC languages use program translators called interpreters to allow the computer to understand and execute BASIC statements.
+Examples of such interpreters include:

 BASIC Character Set

-i.
-Alphabetic Characters: BASIC alphabetic characters consist of letters (A to Z)
+1. Alphabetic Characters: These consist of all uppercase and lowercase letters (A to Z).

 Types of Variables

-2. String Variables: These are used to store alphabetic and alpha-numeric values.
-A string variable name is always written with a dollar sign ($) as the last character.
-E.g. Name$, AVG$, X$, etc
+2. String Variables: These are used to store text (alphabetic and alphanumeric) values.
+A string variable name is always written with a dollar sign (`$`) as the last character.

-v.
-In a program, each variable is referred to throughout the program by its name.
+5. In a program, each variable is referred to throughout the program by its specific name.

 Constants